 How are tariffs affecting home sellers in North Park, San Diego?

-Tariffs on imported construction materials like steel, aluminum, lumber, and cabinets have raised renovation costs by roughly $10,000 to $11,000 per home on average.
+Tariffs on imported construction materials like steel, aluminum, lumber, and cabinets have raised renovation costs by roughly $10,900 per home on average.
 For North Park sellers, this means pre-sale updates cost more.
-But it also means move-in-ready homes are more attractive to buyers who want to avoid expensive renovation projects.
+It also means move-in-ready homes are more attractive to buyers who want to avoid expensive renovation projects.

 Should I renovate my North Park home before selling in 2026?

 Focus on high-ROI, low-material-cost updates like fresh paint, landscaping, and minor fixture swaps.
 Avoid full kitchen or bathroom gut jobs right now.
-The cost has gone up significantly due to tariffs, and you may not recoup your investment at sale.
+The cost has risen sharply due to tariffs, and you may not recoup your investment at sale.

 Are tariffs causing home prices to drop in North Park?

 Not in North Park specifically.
-The neighborhood’s limited inventory, walkability, and consistent demand have kept detached home prices stable above $1.1 million through early 2026.
+The neighborhood’s limited inventory, walkability, and consistent demand have kept detached home prices strong, with a median sale price around $1,250,000 in mid-2026 per SDMLS data.
 Well-priced, move-in-ready homes are still selling competitively.

 Is 2026 still a good time to sell a home in North Park, San Diego?